Taking out the first credit card can be a landmark in anyone's finances.

 As your credit limit depends on your creditworthiness, you need to show a proven track record of timely repayments of monthly instalments.

-Set a realistic expectation of a credit limit increase as the amount by which the limit can increase is governed by laws and regulations.
+Set a realistic expectation of a credit limit increase.
+Laws and regulations govern the amount by which the limit can increase.
 When asking for too much credit, it can be viewed as a red flag and may result in a request denial.

-Work on building your credit score and repayments history.
+Work on building your credit score and repayment history.

 5. What Are The Different Types Of Credit Card Fees?